Best DM Level

 Doomworld Forums 3 - "Annonymous"

-Doomworld Forums 3 is the epic climax of the Doomworld Forums trilogy, arriving at the final episode where you must single hadedly bring Newdoom to its knees.
+Doomworld Forums 3 is the epic climax of the Doomworld Forums trilogy, arriving at the final episode where you must single handedly bring Newdoom to its knees.
 For a joke wad, Doomworld Forums 3 has a surprisingly high level of work put into it.
-Cut scenes mimic the Max Payne style, while the dialogue is well written and tops <Sarge> talking in front of a computer monitor of so many other Zdoom projects.
-For its humor and clever jabs at Doomworld and the Doom community in general, Doomworld Forums 3 is a worthy final to the DWF saga and this years Mockaward for most humorous wad.
+Cutscenes mimic the Max Payne style, while the dialogue is well written and tops <Sarge> talking in front of a computer monitor of so many other ZDoom projects.
+For its humor and clever jabs at Doomworld and the Doom community in general, Doomworld Forums 3 is a worthy finale to the DWF saga and this year's Mockaward for most humorous wad.

 Mapper of the Year